kr55/ssiscataloger/faq.md

 The AzureOps support team offers dedicated support to SSIS Catalog Migration Wizard users.
 You can contact a support agent from the product page live chat or email support@azureops.org with the problem statement.

-**Does SSIS Catalog Migration Wizard requires an internet connection to work?**
+**Does SSIS Catalog Migration Wizard require an internet connection to work?**

 SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the Internet to work.
-The Installer of the tool interacts with our license server only once over the internet.
+The Installer of the tool interacts with the Licensing server only once over the Internet.

 **What payment options are available?**

 We currently only accept payment via PayPal.
 If you do not have a PayPal account, PayPal generally offers to use a credit card without creating an account.
 However, this differs based on your country of origin.
 Check out PayPal [privacy policy](https://azureops.org/privacy-policy/).
 Reach out to our support in case of any payment issues.

-**Does this tool comes with a refund policy?**
+**Does this tool come with a refund policy?**

 SSIS Catalog Migration Wizard migrates SSIS Catalog from one server to another in just a few clicks.
 If it does not work for you and you wish to get a refund, you can claim it within three days of the purchase.
 Check out our [refund policy](https://azureops.org/refund_returns/) for more details.

 **Is there a limited feature free trial available?**

 SSIS Catalog Migration Wizard has a limited feature trial version.
 The LFT version can migrate the first three SSIS projects (.ispac files) from the source to target SSISDB without environment variable configurations.
 If you want to try this before purchasing the full version, email support@azureops.org or chat with our support from the product page.

+**How can I receive software updates?**

+AzureOps offers free software updates readily available on the Visual Studio marketplace.
+If you installed this tool as a Visual Studio extension, these updates will be automatically shipped to you.
+However, if you do not have extensions, you can download the updates anytime from the marketplace.